-After 30 years of dormancy, the former Hebrew Orphan Asylum in West Baltimore was transformed into The Center for Health Care and Healthy Living.
+After 30 years of dormancy, the former Hebrew Orphan Asylum was transformed into The Center for Health Care and Healthy Living.
 It is the new permanent home of the Maryland Crisis Stabilization Center, a place for people to receive short-term medical attention and sobering services for those addicted to drugs or alcohol.
-A COVID-19 Call Tracing center will be located on the upper floors.
+The space has also been used as a COVID-19 call tracing center.

-Reconstructing the 140+ year old building had numerous challenges.
-The building’s wood frame structure failed and main roof had collapsed, requiring complete stabilization and reconstruction.
+Reconstructing a building that is over 140 years old had numerous challenges.
+The wood frame structure had failed, and the main roof had collapsed, requiring complete stabilization and reconstruction.
 Bricks from collapsed walls were carefully salvaged and used to rebuild.
-Out of 127 windows, 75% of the frames and molding were restored and the remainder were reconstructed from photographs.
+Of the 127 windows, 75% of the frames and moldings were restored and the remainder were reconstructed from photographs.
 The missing central monumental staircase and octagonal skylight were researched and redesigned as a contemporary design with historic overtones.
 Today, this unique building is once again ready to serve the community not only as a healthcare center, but as a marvel of preservation.